Skip to content

 1. Navigate to My page > Dashboard.

-3. Check the box next to the portlets you want to add to the page.
+2. Click the kebab menu icon next to the page you want to add a portlet to.

 Arrange portlets on an existing page